Are you interested in learning about the different ways to save money every month and throughout the year?

 A blog can help you to make more money.
 I know many people who have started a blog and are making thousands of dollars a month.
 Plus, it’s a lot of fun!

-I now earn around $40,000 a month from my blog, and I expect that to double in 2016.
+I now earn around $75,000 a month from my blog.
 I also travel full-time and am happier than ever!

-If you are interested in starting a blog of your own, I created a tutorial that will help you start a blog of your own for cheap, starting at only $3.49 per month (this low price is only through my link and for a limited time) for blog hosting.
+If you are interested in starting a blog of your own, I created a tutorial that will help you start a blog of your own for cheap, starting at only $2.95 per month (this low price is only through my link and for a limited time) for blog hosting.
 In addition to the low pricing, you will receive a free blog domain (a $15 value) through my Bluehost link if you purchase at least 12 months of blog hosting.
+I also have a free blogging course you can join too that will help you start and launch a successful blog!

 Negotiate your car and home insurance bills.